- Global Policy

 - Product Compliance & Stewardship

 In 2007, we established our baseline carbon footprint following the World Resources Institute protocol and published the Pitney Bowes Corporate Technical Standard on Carbon Management.
 This document established the requirements for the creation of a carbon management program to address climate change, including energy consumption and conservation measures and public reporting of the Pitney Bowes carbon footprint.
-Using a process validated by third-party feedback, we provide guidance for our lines of business, laying out enterprise-wide energy consumption data collection standards, outlining roles and responsibilities for each business, and establishing the tool to be used to collect and report the data to the corporation.
+Using a process validated by third-party review, we provide guidance for our lines of business, laying out enterprise-wide energy consumption data collection standards, outlining roles and responsibilities for each business, and establishing the tool to be used to collect and report the data to the corporation.
+This guidance is updated frequently to reflect changing guidance from industry organizations like the Carbon Disclosure Project (CDP™) as well as internal changes in our business.

-For the eighth year, our protocol for the collection and reporting of global carbon emissions has received third-party validation following an extensive review.
+For the ninth year, our protocol for the collection and reporting of global carbon emissions has received third-party verification following an extensive review.
 Our verification includes a review of Scope 1 (direct fossil fuel emissions), Scope 2 (electricity consumption) and Scope 3 (carbon emissions due to business air travel).

 Carbon Disclosure and Performance

-Our ongoing efforts in site consolidation and implementation of energy-efficient equipment and protocols continue to pay dividends in reducing both our energy costs and our overall carbon footprint.
+Our ongoing efforts in site consolidation and implementation of energy-efficient equipment and processes continue to pay dividends in reducing both our energy costs and our overall carbon footprint.
 We achieved our 2017 energy reduction target (5 years, 15%) by the end of 2014, and set a new target of a further 8% carbon reduction over the next five years.
-Our Scope 1 and Scope 2 emissions decreased 5% from 2015 to 2016, indicating further progress.
+Our Scope 1 and Scope 2 emissions were neutral from 2015 to 2017.

 Continued Climate Disclosure Achievement

-During 2016, we continued to receive high marks from CDP, with an overall score of “A-“ for our disclosure efforts.
+During 2017, we continued to receive high marks from CDP, with an overall score of “A- for our disclosure efforts.
 This letter-grade score, part of a new scoring system implemented by CDP, places us among a small number of CDP-reviewed companies performing at this level.

 We are a founding member of the Green Power Market Development Group, an industry partnership with the EPA to promote the development and purchase of alternative energy.
 Since 2003, we have purchased renewable energy credits (RECs) to support green power projects using technologies such as solar, wind and biomass.
-So far, our RECs have resulted in more than 73,800 metric tons of CO2 emission reductions.
-In 2016, our purchases of Green-e® certified RECs helped reduce CO2 by 19,712 metric tons, an offset of approximately 40% of our global Scope 2 emissions.
+So far, our RECs have resulted in more than 86,000 metric tons of CO2 emission reductions.

 Reducing Energy Consumption